 Mississippi public school districts must make purchases in accordance with the Mississippi Code of 1972, Annotated.
-As reflected by the "Quick Reference Index of School Related Laws" (Section P of this manual), the most significant code sections affecting purchasing are 31-7-1, 31-7-9, 31-7-12, 31-7-13, 37-39-1, 37-39-15 and 37-39-17 et seq.
+Also see the "Quick Reference Index of School Related Laws" (Section P of this manual).

+The most significant code sections affecting purchasing are:

+31-7-1 Definitions 31-7-9 Purchasing Regulations 31-7-12 State Contract Price for Purchase of Commodities 31-7-13 Bid Requirement and Exceptions; Public Auctions 37-39-1 Public Schools; Definitions 37-39-15 Purchase of Supplies or Equipment for Schools 37-39-17 Restrictions on Purchases in Small Quantities